-Get expert help dealing with your need for reassurance.
+Get expert help if you worry that your constant need for reassurance is harming your relationship.
 Click here to chat online to someone right now.

 So, you’re in a relationship.
 Or maybe you’re currently single, but would like to find someone to love, and to give you the love you deserve in return.

 But you have a problem.
 Whenever you’re romantically involved with someone, you need them to reassure you constantly.
 Reassure you that they love you and that they aren’t going anywhere.

 Perhaps this is causing trouble in your relationship, or has done so in the past.

 After all, if you constantly doubt your partner’s feelings for you and are asking them to set your mind at ease again and again, that can be very tiring for the both of you.

 Just imagine if the boot was on the other foot.

 If you were feeling secure in the relationship but your partner never felt the same way and needed you to constantly make them feel better, it would probably make you feel more than a bit sad and frustrated.